equinor/septic-config-generator/docs/Howto_SCG.md

 Combining `include` and `exclude` will render the template for only those rows that are specified under `include` but not specified under `exclude`.
 The row order in the source always determines the rendering order.

-##### Including and excluding rows from sources <!-- omit in toc -->
+#### Including and excluding rows from sources

-The `include` and `exclude` sections require a bit more explanation.
+The `include` and `exclude` sections that are available for `template` and, since v2.14, `source` structures require a bit more explanation.
 Both sections consist of a list that contains either strings that reference values in the first column in the source, or `conditional items`.
 The latter was added in v2.12 and follows this structure:

 - `if` (string): A [MiniJinja expression](https://docs.rs/minijinja/latest/minijinja/index.html#expression-usage).
 All variables, whether defined on the command line with the `--vars` argument, global sources and rows from the current